By Lannie Norris

 1. Give him lots of opportunities

-The key to successful potty training puppy is catching your pup when he does what you want and delivering lots of immediate, effusive praise.
+The key to a successful potty training puppy is catching your pup when he does what you want and delivering lots of immediate, effusive praise.
 So when you first start potty training, put your puppy on a leash and take him outside every hour on the hour to designated potty spots.

 2. Be realistic